silkyclouds/NoiseBuster/README.md

 ### Next steps
 - I am trying to add openCV vehicle detection to this script, this to put a vehicle type on each noise event reported to Influx.
+- Creation of a centralized influxDB to allow users to inject their noise levels out of the box when running the script
+- Investigate other hardware peripherals that can be used to monitor the sound levels (Eg: ESP devices, ...)
+- improve the influxDB data retention strategy, instead of keeping all the records keep key data and max.
+1 month actual recordings (to reduce the DB size)
 - ???

 ### License